 “3 laps in a Ferrari for only $200!
 The experience of a lifetime!
 Register now for the upcoming Xtreme Exotic Driving Xperience!”
 If you’re a driving and car enthusiast, you’ve probably seen exaggerated advertisements for these types of events before.
 And if you’re like me, you’ve probably always wondered about all the different ways they’ll swindle you out of everything you hold dear in life.
 We took the leap and gave it a try – here is my recount of the experience.
+If you really are a car enthusiast then you can’t easily deceived by exaggerated advertisements, you can really search for the proper word and keyword to see what you really find in a car.

 On a beautiful September day just outside of Des Moines, Iowa, bursts of engine notes reverberated throughout the countryside.
 Katie and I were at Iowa Speedway, where we had registered for a brief stint of track time in a Ferrari 458 Italia through Dream Drive Exotics.